 However, in many cases they are more ethical than Randomized Controlled Trials, as you will see.

-I’d figure I’d better put these two together since they’re both RCTs or what many call double blind, randomly controlled studies, and sometimes there is added “with cross-overs.”
+I figured I’d better put these two together since they’re both RCTs or what many call double blind, randomly controlled studies, which sometimes have the added “with cross-overs.”

 However, some RCTs cannot be double blind for a number of reasons.
 For example, let’s say one group gets a drug and the other group gets a placebo.
 If the drug has an odor to it, and the placebo does not, it’s hard to keep the researchers administering the drug in the dark, so only the subjects are unaware of which group they’re in, and this makes it simply a “blind” study.

 Sometimes an RCT is called double blind with cross-overs.
 A cross-over is a person in the control group, who after a designated period of time, will suddenly be crossed over into the experimental group, usually without the observers or subject knowing about it.
 In this way, we get even a better look at how a specific medicine or procedure works and, if the drug/procedure is successful, the control group gets it too.

 Concerning the two different outcomes, definitive and non-definitive, 99.99999999999999% of you won’t give a toot as to the mathematics behind determining them, but I must bring it up.

 I’ve been sent studies by people wanting to sell me stuff and in the old days, before my brain damage (from PTSD), I loved statistical analysis, and I would write back that the study they sent me was not definitive.
 I lost a few readers back then because of this.

 Today statistics are just jumbled numbers to me.
 To get a grasp on any particular study, I have to pass it onto friends who still work in them.